Newly emancipated black Texans first celebrated Juneteenth 156 years ago. We should all celebrate today.

 Because of last year’s racial reckoning, cities are rethinking the role of police departments.
 Statues of leaders who were brutal to Black people — including former Mayor Frank Rizzo — were removed.
-And institutions and leaders, from Aunt Jemima to Anna Wintour at Vogue, apologized for how they have treated Black people both symbolically and in practice.
+And institutions, brands, and leaders, from Aunt Jemima to Anna Wintour at Vogue, apologized for how they have treated Black people, both symbolically and in practice.

-But there has been backlash, too.
-Across the country, Republican-led legislatures have passed bills that ban or limit schools from teaching that racism is infused in American institutions, or simply put: that systemic racism is real.
+There has been backlash, too.
+Across the country, Republican-led legislatures have passed bills that ban or limit schools from teaching that racism is infused in American institutions, or simply put, that systemic racism is real.
 This is commonly referred to as critical race theory.

-So understanding the stories of Black American history become even more important.
+So understanding the stories of Black American history becomes even more important.

 Juneteenth Freedom Day March.
-Join the Philadelphia Juneteenth Parade and Festival as people march in support of making Juneteenth a national holiday.
-(Free, June 19, gathering begins at 9 a.m., march at 11 a.m., 52nd St. and Haverford Ave to 52nd and Pine/Malcolm X Park.)
+Join the Philadelphia Juneteenth Parade and Festival as people march to celebrate Juneteenth’s new status as a national holiday.
+(Free, June 19, gathering begins at 9 a.m., march at 11 a.m., 52nd St. and Haverford Ave to 52nd and Pine/Malcolm X Park, juneteenthphilly.org)

 Juneteenth at Museum of the American Revolution.
-The museum picks up where history classes left off, offering daily in-person story times, a discovery cart inspired by Harry Washington, a Sierra Leonean who escaped the enslavement of George Washington, and free virtual performances retelling the life stories of Ona Judge and Elizabeth Freeman.
-Ages 4+. ($21 adult, $18 senior, student, teacher & military, $13 ages 6-17, free 5 & under, June 17-21, 10 a.m.-5 p.m., 101 S. Third St., amrevmuseum.org)
+The museum picks up where history classes left off, offering daily in-person story times; a discovery cart inspired by Harry Washington, a Sierra Leonean who escaped the enslavement of George Washington; and free virtual performances retelling the life stories of Ona Judge and Elizabeth Freeman.
+Ages 4+. ($21 adult, $18 senior, student, teacher, military, $13 ages 6-17, free 5 & under, through June 21, 10 a.m.-5 p.m., 101 S. Third St., amrevmuseum.org)

 Juneteenth at the Betsy Ross House.
-The U.S. Colored Troops hoist the Juneteenth flag above Old City’s best-known flagmaker’s dwelling.
-Afterward, a Once Upon a Nation historical reenactor portrays Bishop Richard Allen, who was an educator, author, equal rights champion, and the founder of Mother Bethel A.M.E.
+The U.S. Colored Troops hoist the Juneteenth flag above Old City’s best-known flag-maker’s dwelling.
+Afterward, a Once Upon a Nation historical reenactor portrays Bishop Richard Allen, an educator, author, equal rights champion, and founder of Mother Bethel A.M.E.
 Ages 3+.
 (Free, June 19, 10 a.m.-1 p.m., 239 Arch St., historicphiladelphia.org)

 Juneteenth at Franklin Square.
 Franklin Square hosts neighbor African American Museum in Philadelphia for an afternoon celebration of Black history, including reenactments and retellings by the U.S. Colored Troops (noon-3 p.m.) and griot-style storytelling by Keepers of the Culture (1-2 p.m.).
 Ages 3+.
 (Free, June 19, noon-3 p.m., 200 N. Sixth St., historicphiladelphia.org)

 Juneteenth at the Kimmel Center.
-Thee Phantom & The Illharmonic Orchestra — think Hip-Hop meets Beethoven — will shine a musical spotlight on the importance of Black History and representation.
-This high-energy Orchestra has sold out concert halls across the country and celebrates being the 3rd Hip-Hop group to headline their own performance at Carnegie Hall. ($20, June 19, 6-8 p.m. www.kimmelculturalcampus.org)
+Thee Phantom & the Illharmonic Orchestra — think hip-hop meets Beethoven — will shine a musical spotlight on the importance of Black history and representation.
+This high-energy orchestra has sold out concert halls across the country and celebrates being the third hip-hop group to headline at Carnegie Hall. ($20, June 19, 6-8 p.m. www.kimmelculturalcampus.org)

 » READ MORE: Our best Philly tips: Read our most useful stories